zumasys/docs/site/jbase/troubleshooting/linux-printers/README.md

 PROG        4 F4                      0  ASSIGNED       /dbms/scripts/dopdf
 ```

-If any printer shows a status of "KILLED" or "I/O Error", usually a spooler restart will fix it.
+If any printer shows a status of "KILLED" or "I/O Error", an SP-RESUME may fix it, i.e.:

 ```
-REST-SPOOLER
+SP-RESUME F1
 ```

 If this doesn’t fix it, you may need to shutdown and then restart the jBASE spooler.